Cyclonecode/mysql-notification/README.md

 - You first need to build your shared library using:

-> cc -c mysql-notification.c -o mysql-notification.so -I/usr/local/Cellar/mysql/5.7.12/include/mysql
+> cc -c mysql-notification.c -o mysql-notification.so -I</path/mysql/headers>

+Notice that you'll need to have the mysql headers installed on your system.
+Using linux this can be done by running:

+> $ sudo apt-get update
+> $ sudo apt-get install mysql-dev

+On OSX using brew you can install the mysql package which contains the needed headers.

 # Installation